 “I am 19 years old and I have had irregular periods ever since I first got my period at the age of 12,” says D. on Tips for Regulating Your Menstrual Cycle.
 “There are some months where I get it too early and some months where I don’t get any at all.
 How do I get a normal monthly period?”

 “I haven’t had a normal monthly period for three months,” says Alice on 4 Most Common Types of Menstrual Problems for Women.
 “In fact, I haven’t had a period at all.
 I went to a doctor to check my ovaries but she said there was nothing wrong with them.
-She said that it was normal and that even people who get their period for once a year is also considered normal…The doctor did not give me any medication; she said I don’t need to add a lot of chemicals to my body.
+She said that it was normal and that even people who get their period only once a year is also considered normal…The doctor did not give me any medication; she said I don’t need to add a lot of chemicals to my body.
 So, just to get a second opinion, what do you think I should do?”

-Getting a second opinion from a different medical doctor is often helpful.
+Getting a second opinion from a different gynecologist, medical doctor, naturopathic physician is often helpful.
 Have you only seen a family doctor or general practitioner?
 Talk to a gynecologist, who specializes in women’s reproductive health.

 “[Besides pregnancy], a possible cause for a missed period is anovulation, which simply means you did not ovulate that month.
 It’s possible that your next period may be heavier or longer if you have skipped a period in between,” says Dr Oz in Is Your Period Normal?
 “For most women, incidental anovulation is normal and not a cause for worry.
 Some women simply have a more sensitive endocrine feedback system so that changes in stress, weight, and other factors cause shifts in their menstrual cycle.”